Skip to content

 graph = compile(pipeline)

-Sub-constructs are the one place NeoGraph keeps the declarative form — the typed I/O boundary (input=Claims, outputs=ScoredClaims) is meaningful metadata that doesn’t map cleanly to function signatures.
+Sub-constructs are the one place NeoGraph keeps the declarative form — the typed I/O boundary (input=Claims, output=ScoredClaims) is meaningful metadata that doesn’t map cleanly to function signatures.

 NeoGraph adds value when your pipeline is typed, structured, and modular.
 It adds less when:

-• You need LangGraph features NeoGraph hasn’t wrapped yet (custom reducers beyond what Each/Oracle cover, advanced streaming modes)
+• You need LangGraph features NeoGraph hasn’t wrapped yet (custom reducers beyond what Each/Oracle cover, or streaming modes off the facade — astream is delegated, but sync stream() and astream_events() are not)

 • Your pipeline is one-off glue code where the plumbing IS the logic